Chemicals in the Workplace

 Every chemical container is required to be labeled by the manufacturer or supplier.
 The label provides general information on the potential hazards and how to use the product safely.
 The label is required at a minimum to have the: name of the product, name and address of the manufacturer, and the physical and health hazards associated with the product.

 However, the label only provides limited information.
-For more information about a chemical and its hazards, employees should refer to the material safety data sheet (MSDS).
+For more information about a chemical and its hazards, employees should refer to the safety data sheet (SDS).

-Prepared by the chemical manufacturer or supplier, MSDSs provide detailed safety and health information not found on container labels.
-An MSDS can be in any format, but it must contain the following information:
+Prepared by the chemical manufacturer or supplier, SDSs provide detailed safety and health information not found on container labels.
+An SDS can be in any format, but it must contain the following information: